-PLEASE READ OUR CAMPER CODE OF CONDUCT PRIOR TO BOOKING OR ARRIVAL.
+PLEASE READ OUR COVID-19 INFORMATION BELOW PRIOR TO BOOKING OR ARRIVAL.

 A WAIVER ALSO MUST BE SIGNED BY EACH SITE.
 A COPY WILL BE EMAILED TO YOU WITH YOUR CONFIRMATION.

 Rules and Other Policies.

 Check out: 11:00 am.
 Check in: 1:00 pm.

 During COVID-19, these Check In/Check Out times will be strictly enforced due to the extra time needed to disinfect each site.

 Any camper who does not check-out by the check-out time as defined above without prior approval of the Caretaker will be charged a daily rate for every day, or part thereof, that the camper remains at the campsite.